A crate is a terrific investment for a number of reasons. A crate can help you with:

 Chew training: Stops your puppy from chewing anything except legitimate chew toys.

-Settling: Encourages your puppy to settle down when he’s alone.
+Settling: Encourages your puppy to settle down when they’re alone.

 Kenneling: Your puppy may need to stay in a crate during travel or a hospital visit.

 Before you start using the crate, give your puppy a chance to get used to it.
-Don’t just throw him in there and hope he adjusts; that would be traumatic.
+Don’t just throw them in there and hope they adjust; that would be traumatic.
 The crate needs to be a comfy, safe place your puppy loves to spend time in.
-Here’s how to get him used to it:
+Here’s how to get them used to it:

 Phase 1: The first day

-- Throw tiny, yummy treats into the crate.
-When your puppy goes in to get them, praise him.
+1. Throw tiny, yummy treats into the crate.
+When your puppy goes in to get them, praise them.

-- When your puppy is happily venturing into the crate, begin practicing closing the door for a few seconds while treating him through the opening.
-Then let him right back out.
+2. When your puppy is happily venturing into the crate, begin practicing closing the door for a few seconds while treating them through the opening.
+Then let them right back out.
 Repeat the exercise many times, building up to 10 seconds.

 Phase 2: The next few days

-- Repeat exercise two from above.
+1. Repeat exercise two from above.
 Then stuff a puppy KONG® with extra-special goodies.
-Put the KONG in the crate and close the door behind your puppy as he goes to eat it.
+Put the KONG in the crate and close the door behind your puppy as they go to eat it.
 Go about your business in the house, then let your puppy back out after five minutes.
 Do this without any fanfare whatsoever.

-- Repeat the exercise several times in the next couple of days using a yummy chew bone.
+2. Repeat the exercise several times in the next couple of days using a yummy chew bone.
 Vary the absences from one to 20 minutes.
-Ignore your puppy if he whines or barks; always wait to let him out until he has been quiet for at least a few seconds.
+Ignore your puppy if they whine or bark; always wait to let them out until they have been quiet for at least a few seconds.

 Phase 3: leaving the house

-- Leave your puppy in the crate with something gourmet in his KONG, and then leave the house for brief errands such as collecting your mail or watering the garden.
+1. Leave your puppy in the crate with something gourmet in their KONG®, and then leave the house for brief errands such as collecting your mail or watering the garden.

 A time guide to crating puppies: